Moinuddin Haider: Government service

-After retirement in March 1997, he was installed as the governor of Sindh province by the Nawaz Sharif government.
+After retirement in March 1997, he was installed as the Governor of Sindh province by the Nawaz Sharif government.
+In October 1998, he assumed all powers and functions of the state government and took place as the Chief Executive of Sindh after the sacking of Liaquat Ali Jatoi’s unpopular government and imposition of Governor's rule.
 He continued to serve as the governor until June 1999 when he was replaced by Mamnoon Hussain.
 At the onset of military coup in October 1999, General Pervez Musharraf, a junior to Haider as he belonged to 29th PMA Long Course, put Haider as the Federal Interior Minister of Pakistan.
 He continued to lead the powerful ministry until the 2002 October elections, when Faisal Saleh Hayat replaced him.
 During his time as Interior Minister he was very involved in hunting down and bringing to justice the killers of American Wall Street Journal reporter Daniel Pearl.
-During his incumbency he was also involved in crackdown against militants and banned organisations, which led to the assassination of his brother in Karachi.
+He was also involved in crackdown against militants and banned organisations, which led to the assassination of his brother in Karachi.
 During his tenure his work was not just limited to his ministry, but he also played a major role in foreign relations, visiting several countries and interacting with heads of states.

 Moinuddin Haider is the graduate of PAF Public School Lower Topa and is the current patron in chief of the Lower Topa Old Boys Association (LOBA).
-He is currently Chariman of Fatimid Foundation.
+He is currently Chairman of Fatimid Foundation.
 He has also adopted several schools and is on the board of many universities and colleges.
 He continues to appear on the media frequently and his name was on top of the list issued by ISPR for representation on media.
 He is married and has three children.